sf00563/discussion_app/readme.txt

 bundler I used 2.0.2
 ruby version I used 2.5.0

+Changes you may have to make to get it to work on lab machine:
+-in gem file change to ruby 2.5.1
+-see what bundler the lab machine is using bundle -v -delete the gemfile.lock
+-do bundle update

 Instructions to use are on home page(click button)

 More detailed instructions: